-Wildside hunting Safaris offers both rifle and bow hunters’ a world class trophy hunting experience on both North and South Islands for all of the New Zealand’s top trophy species.
-Specialising in professionally guided hunts on New Zealand’s forest clad North Island and the snow capped mountains of the South Island.
+Wildside Hunting Safaris proudly offers both rifle and bow hunters a truly world-class trophy hunting experience across the stunning landscapes of both the North and South Islands of New Zealand, featuring all of the country's top trophy species.
+We specialize in providing professionally guided hunts that take place in the lush, forest-clad regions of the North Island as well as in the breathtaking, snow-capped mountains of the South Island, ensuring an unforgettable adventure for every hunter.

 North Island Wildside Hunting Safaris

-Within a short walking distance of Wildside’s homestead is some the North Island's most outstanding trophy hunting ever to be experienced.
+Within a short walking distance of Wildside’s lodge is some the North Island's most outstanding trophy hunting ever to be experienced.

 On Wildside's exclusive hunting properties you will find, roaming in their natural heards and habitat:

-A habitat that is perfectly suited for the thrilling "spot and stalk" hunting for which Wildside Hunting Safaris is world renown.
+A natural habitat that is exceptionally well-suited for the exhilarating "spot and stalk" hunting experiences for which Wildside Hunting Safaris is globally renowned and highly regarded.

-Not only for some of New Zealand’s finest Red Stags and Fallow Bucks but also for trophy species found ONLY on the North Island like the seriously intelligent Sika Stag and the secretive Sambar and Rusa Stags.
+Not only can you hunt for some of New Zealand’s finest Red Stags and Fallow Bucks, but you also have the opportunity to pursue trophy species that are found exclusively on the North Island.
+These include the seriously intelligent Sika Stag, known for its cunning nature, as well as the elusive and secretive Rusa Stags, which provide a unique challenge for hunters seeking an exceptional experience.

-North Island hunting is typically conducted on easy rolling to hilly bush country where “up close encounters” are experienced by the “spot and stalk” method of hunting.
-Usually offering at least one shot opportunity per day (for the bow or rifle) and is ideally for the hunter who wants to have the “thrill of the stalk” as well as taking the trophy of a lifetime.
+North Island hunting is typically conducted on flat easy to rolling bush country where “up close encounters” are experienced by the “spot and stalk” method of hunting.
+Usually offering a good number of shot opportunities per hunt (for the bow or rifle) and is ideally suited for the hunter who wants to have the “thrill of the stalk” as well as taking the trophy of a lifetime.
+Wildside’s main North Island property is mostly flat so is also suited for all ages and levels of fitness.
+Also with the many blinds and hides that are perfectly situated for successful still hunting.

 South Island Wildside Hunting Safaris